omniauth/omniauth-ldap/README.md

 :try_sasl and :sasl_mechanisms are optional. :try_sasl [true | false], :sasl_mechanisms ['DIGEST-MD5' | 'GSS-SPNEGO']
   Use them to initialize a SASL connection to server.
 If you are not familiar with these authentication methods, please just avoid them.

+:group_query will perform an additional search on the LDAP server after a user has successfully authenticated, and add information about their group membership to the auth object returned by Omniauth under the extra/groups key. %{username} will be replaced with the value of the field specified by uid. %{dn} will be replaced by the dn of the authenticated user.
+If using this option, you must also specify group_attribute.
+Set group_query to nil or false to disable this additional query.

+:group_attribute is the LDAP attribute to extract from the entries returned by group_query.
+This will be added to the auth object returned by Omniauth under the extra/groups key.

 Direct users to '/auth/ldap' to have them authenticated via your company's LDAP server.